CEO & Director

 Mr. Hendrick spent over 20 years working for Genzyme Corporation, most recently as the Vice President and General Manager of Early Development for the Oncology business.
 He has served as an advisor to Cetya since August, 2013, and as its CEO and a member of its Board of Directors since July, 2014...

 Dr. Junker has worked over 25 years developing and commercializing therapeutic products for biotechnology and drug companies.
-He has served as an advisor to Cetya since March, 2013 and its VP Operations and Preclinical Development since July, 2014...
+He has served as an advisor to Cetya since March 2013, its VP of Operations and Preclinical Development since July 2014, and Chief Scientific Office since July 2020...

 In Memoriam – Dr. Robert M. Williams